Dylan Mattingly

 Delphinium, commissioned by the Albany Symphony, premiered in June, 2016.

-for soprano, flute, oboe, clarinet, vibraphone, harp, violin, viola, cello, bass
+for high voice, flute, oboe, clarinet, vibraphone, harp, violin, viola, cello, bass

 6'